-What do these three statements have in common?
+What do these statements all have in common?

 They are myths—falsehoods that are widely believed.
-Some myths are based on a modicum of truth; others arise from misinterpretations or from a need for a great sound bite.
-However they come to be, they disguise themselves as truths and are passed along without question.
+Some myths are based on a modicum of truth, while others arise from misinterpretations or from a need for a great sound bite.
+However they come to be, they disguise themselves as truths and are commonly passed along without question.

 Myths with the most traction are those that seem to be "rooted in science."
 It takes courage to challenge the legitimacy of a myth cloaked in scientific language.
 Myths about the brain have been especially difficult to debunk since the brain isn't fully understood.
 But over the past few decades, scientists have learned more than enough to discredit a few popular brain myths.

 Here are some common brain myths and the facts behind them.

 Brain Fact: You use your entire brain.

 At some point in your life, you have probably heard this myth.
 But the truth is that we use virtually all of our brain every day--not just 10%.
 For example, just reading this article involves engaging your frontal and occipital lobes to see and comprehend and your hippocampus to remember, all while your brainstem and cerebellum help you remain seated, breathing, circulating blood, and digesting your food.
 And of course your pituitary gland and hypothalamus are regulating hormones, temperature, and much more.